-Immuno-electron microscopy using anti-chicken IgM H-chain antiserum was performed on HDAC2(-/-) mutant cells at the early cultivation stage after treatment without (A) or with saponin (B ~ E).
-Arrows P, E and S indicate IgM H-chain proteins localized at peri-nuclear space, endoplasmic reticulum and surface.
+Immuno-electron microscopy using anti-chicken IgM H-chain antiserum was performed on HDAC2(-/-) mutant cells at the early (E) cultivation stage after treatment without (A) or with saponin (B $\sim$ E).
+Arrows P, E and S indicate IgM H-chain proteins existing at the peri-nuclear space, endoplasmic reticulum and cell surface, respectively.
 The figure is identical with Fig. 6-1 in [Chap.
 6].

 Figure 7-19.
-Localization of IgM H-chain proteins in peri-nuclear space of HDAC2(-/-) DT40 mutant cells at early and late stages of cultivation
+Localization of IgM H-chain proteins in peri-nuclear space of HDAC2(-/-) DT40 mutant cells at early and later stages of continuous cultivation

-Immuno-electron microscopy was carried out on HDAC2(-/-) mutant cells collected at the early (E) and late (L) cultivation stages, using anti-chicken IgM H-chain antiserum.
-A) Immuno-electron microscopy of one HDAC2(-/-) mutant cell at the early stage.
+Immuno-electron microscopy was carried out on HDAC2(-/-) mutant cells at the early (E) and later (L) cultivation stages, using anti-chicken IgM H-chain antiserum.
+A) Immuno-electron microscopy of one HDAC2(-/-) mutant cell at the early (E) stage.
 B) and C) Enlarged versions of parts indicated by arrows b and c in A).
-D), G) and J) Immuno-electron microscopy of three HDAC2(-/-) mutant cells at the late stage.
+D), G) and J) Immuno-electron microscopy of three HDAC2(-/-) mutant cells at the later (L) stage.
 E), F), H), I) and K) Enlarged versions of parts indicated by arrows e, f, h, i and k in D), G) and J).
 The mutant cell in G) was the same one in [Chap.
 2].
-Accumulated IgM H-chain proteins were observed in peri-nuclear space of all HDAC2(-/-) mutant cells at the early and late stages.
+Accumulated IgM H-chain proteins were observed in the peri-nuclear space of all HDAC2(-/-) mutant cells at the early (E) and later (L) stages.
 The figure is identical with Fig. 6-3 in [Chap.
 6].